ppy/osu-wiki/wiki/Performance_points/en.md

 - Adjust the rate of pp loss from misses to be more forgiving on longer maps with higher combo
 - Punish lower [accuracy](/wiki/Gameplay/Accuracy) plays with less pp gain

-On October 28, 2024, a newer changes were deployed.
-The specifics of the changes made are detailed in the [corresponding newspost](https://osu.ppy.sh/home/news/2024-10-28-performance-points-star-rating-updates). the main points of interest in the update were as follows:
+On October 28, 2024, more changes were deployed.
+The specifics of the changes made are detailed in the [corresponding news post](https://osu.ppy.sh/home/news/2024-10-28-performance-points-star-rating-updates).
+The main points of interest in the update were as follows:

 - osu!
   - Remove combo scaling
-  - Improvement rhythm complexity
+  - Improve rhythm complexity
   - Adjust fast flow aim
   - Sliders now contribute to accuracy pp
 - osu!taiko